istio/istio/docs/concepts/architecture.md

 ---
+title: Architecture
+headline: Architecture
+sidenav: doc-side-concepts-nav.html
 bodyclass: docs
-headline: Architecture
 layout: docs
-sidenav: doc-side-concepts-nav.html
-title: Architecture
 type: markdown
 ---

+{% capture overview %}
-The Istio service mesh consists of three major components:
+The page explains in broad terms the major components of the Istio service mesh design.
+{% endcapture %}

+{% capture body %}
-## Proxy
+## The proxy

 The Istio proxy is designed to mediate inbound and outbound traffic for all Istio-managed services.
 The Istio proxy is based on